mautic/developer-documentation-new/docs/rest_api/emails.rst

 ``POST /emails/reply/TRACKING_HASH``

-Tracking hash is created as unique hash for each email send stat record.
+Tracking hash is created as unique hash for each Email send stat record.

 .. _response-7: